farm-ng/amiga-dev-kit/website/docs/tutorials/virtual_joystick/01_template_starter.md

 That difference will make it easier to differentiate between the [`farm-ng/virtual-joystick`](https://github.com/farm-ng/virtual-joystick) example and your own implementation if they both get cloned onto the same machine.

-We will assume this is the case in the tutorial.
+We will assume you went with `joystick_tutorial` in this tutorial.
 :::

 ## Rename the `TemplateApp`